mattm/lookml-style-guide/README.md

 ## Credits

 A lot of these preferences were developed in conjection with others during my time at Help Scout and Automattic.
-Huge thanks in particular to to Eli Overbey, Simon Ouderkirk, and Jen Wilson for the many discussions that have influenced my thinking on writing LookML.
+Huge thanks in particular to to Eli Overbey, Simon Ouderkirk, Anna Elek, and Jen Wilson for the many discussions that have influenced my thinking on writing LookML.